Sekharpitchala/chatbot.sekhar/README.md

     review TEXT,
     sentiment VARCHAR(10)
 );

-5. Add Dataset Files:
+## 5. Add Dataset Files:

-Place the following files inside the Dataset/ directory:
+Place the following files inside the Dataset/ directory: ecommerce.csv model.csv

-ecommerce.csv

-model.csv

 Make sure they are formatted correctly for product and price data.

-6. Run the Application:
+## 6. Run the Application:
-bash
-Copy
-Edit
 python app.py
 Visit: http://127.0.0.1:5000

-📋 Usage Instructions
+## 📋 Usage Instructions :

-Register/Login to access the application.
+ 1 Register/Login to access the application.

-Browse Products and view available items.
+ 2 Browse Products and view available items.

-Use Text or Voice Chatbot to negotiate prices.
+ 3 Use Text or Voice Chatbot to negotiate prices.
      Use keywords like first price and final price during negotiation.

-Purchase products and view orders in View Orders section.
+ 4 Purchase products and view orders in View Orders section.

-Post Reviews and view their sentiment prediction.
+ 5 Post Reviews and view their sentiment prediction.

-👨‍💻 Contributing
+## 👨‍💻 Contributing
 Interested in contributing?
 Fork the repo and submit a pull request with:

-Clear commit messages
+    1 Clear commit messages

-Brief description of your changes
+    2 Brief description of your changes

-##📜 License
+## 📜 License
 This project is licensed under the BVCEC.EDU.IN License.

-##📬 Contact
+## 📬 Contact
-Developer:Pitchala Sekhar
+Developer: Pitchala Sekhar
 Email: sekharpitchala2003@gmail.com